-- A. If there is an environmental Concern at a District work site, the employee will email/notify the District Industrial Hygienist, a building administrator, and the site custodian with the time, place, and description of the concern. - B. Based on the reported concern, the District Industrial Hygienist will: - 1.
-Test and monitor the area. - 2.
-Track the employee concern as reported on physical hazard notification forms and employee logs. - 3.
-Facilitate, research, and recommend solutions in a timely manner. - 4.
-Ensure that reported concerns are addressed through work orders, school building improvements, repair and/or preventative maintenance program. - C. Unresolved indoor environmental issues may be submitted to the Joint Indoor Air Quality Committee who will be consulted for recommendations.
+- A. If there is an environmental concern at a District work site, the employee will email/notify the District Industrial Hygienist, a building administrator, and the site custodian with the time, place, and description of the concern.
+This process to report a concern will be posted on the safety bulletin board.
+The District then will take random samplings of air quality as quickly as reasonably possible and the results will be posted on the safety bulletin board. - B. Based on the reported concern, the District Industrial Hygienist will: - 1.
+Test and monitor the area - 2.
+Track the employee concern as reported on physical hazard notification forms and employee logs - 3.
+Facilitate, research, and recommend solutions in a timely manner

-- 1. The Committee shall be comprised of the District's Industrial Hygienist, the Director of Maintenance (or designee), the Director of Safety (or designee), and three (3) SEA representatives (to be communicated by SEA to the Industrial Hygienist annually). - 2.
+- 4. Ensure that reported concerns are addressed through work worders, school building improvements, repair and/or preventative maintenance program. - C. Unresolved indoor environmental issues may be submitted to the Joint Indoor Air Quality Committee who will be consulted for recommendations. - 1.
+The Committee shall be comprised of the District's Industrial Hygienist, the Director of Maintenance (or designee), the Director of Safety (or designee), and three (3) SEA representatives (to be communicated by SEA to the Industrial Hygienist annually). - 2.
 If the Industrial Hygienist position is vacated or discontinued, the Committee shall recommend independent testing groups.